simonsobs/mbatch/README.rst

 * Separates projects and stages within projects by automatically creating directory structures
-* Detects cluster computing site, composes ``sbatch`` scripts, assigns dependencies and submits them
+* Detects cluster computing site, composes appropriate SLURM ``sbatch`` scripts, assigns dependencies and submits them
-* Logs all information on a per-stage basis, including arguments used for the run, git and package version information, ``slurm`` output and job completion status
+* Logs all information on a per-stage basis, including arguments used for the run, git and package version information, SLURM output and job completion status
 * Based on the logged information, automatically decides whether to re-use certain stages (and not submit them to the queue)
 * Shows a summary of what stages will be re-used and what will be submitted, and